keleven-uk/lazKlock/README.md

 The multifunction timing thingy is split into many things;

-Fuzzy Time, Countdown, Timer, Event, Reminder, Conversion & Clipboard Monitor.
+Fuzzy Time, Countdown, Timer, Event, Reminder, Conversion, Sticky Notes & Clipboard Monitor.

 Also, the time can be displayed in several ways - text, digital and analogue and binary klocks,